genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ### 4.1.
 Duplicates detection and removal

-Duplicate reads (reads with identical start and end position on the genome) should be marked using tools such as Picard MarkDuplicates.
+Duplicate reads (reads with identical start and end position on the genome) should be marked using tools such as `Picard MarkDuplicates`.

-Marking duplicates involves indentifying reads that are identical after alignment.
+Duplicates may be:

 - **PCR duplicates**: technical artifacts introduced during the amplificacion process necessary for sequencing library preparation.
 - **Optical duplicates**